 Did you optimize your profile and are you still struggling with getting matches on Tinder?
 Well, how about if we say that getting an attractive profile is not enough?
 You also have to know how the Tinder algorithm works and how you can hack it to maximize the number of new Tinder matches.

-In this article, we are exactly going to do that and explain how the Tinder algorithm works and how you should use Tinder to be favored by the algorithm.
+In this Tinder algorithm tutorial, we are exactly going to do that and explain how the Tinder algorithm works and how you should use Tinder to be favored by the algorithm.

 Tinder algorithm is basically a matching system that helps Tinder to decide which profiles are shown to you when you are swiping profiles and which profiles can see you in their swiping decks.